 "How do you know it is going to take longer for the baby to arrive?"

 Imagine a pregnancy: how do you know that a baby needs a little longer if it‘s impossible to calculate the date of birth?
 And how do you decide whether and when to intervene?
-That’s why a labor induction hardly ever occurs here in Bossangoa.
+That’s why labor is rarely ever induced here in Bossangoa.

 A life saved, a life destroyed?

 For the woman, not removing the injured uterus means a greater risk of complications in the healing process.
 And above all it means a big risk for another cervical tear with a further pregnancy.
 This would be life-threatening for mother and child.
-On the other hand, if you remove a woman's uterus, you risk her being rejected by her family.
+But, if you remove a woman's uterus, you risk her being rejected by her family.

-While I examined her she begged me not to remove her uterus during a possible therapy.
-When I asked her if she still wanted more children, her answer was a clear no. One look at the nurses of the ward was enough for me to understand that the patient rejected the removal out of those very social fears.
+While I examined this patient she begged me not to remove her uterus during treatment.
+When I asked her if she still wanted more children, her answer was a clear "no".
+One look at the ward nurses was enough for me to understand that he was objecting out of those very social fears.
 As a doctor, this is sometimes difficult for me to accept.